emilymboyle/neuroanatomy-labmanual/docs/surface.md

 <p class="caption">(\#fig:hbdorsal)(ref:hbd)</p>
 </div>

-##  A dorso-lateral view of a human brain.
+##  A Dorso-Lateral View Of A Human Brain.

 1. Write “ANTERIOR’ and “POSTERIOR“ next to the arrowhead pointing in the corresponding direction
 1. Trace the Sylvian fissure using a black marker